 Treat it as a Denon Wing stop, not a bonus room.
 It works well before or after the Italian painting circuit, especially if you’re already heading toward major Denon highlights.
 Visit before your final hour, when museum fatigue starts to flatten detail.

 Apollo Gallery is calmer than the Mona Lisa rooms, but late morning and early afternoon bring spillover from nearby Denon highlights.
-The jewel cases crowd first, then the center aisle.
+The jewel cases crowd first, then the centre aisle.
 If you want a clean ceiling view, avoid roughly 11am–3pm.

 Stand halfway down the gallery and look up the full ceiling first.
 Then move to the crown jewel cases for the Regent Diamond and Empress Eugénie’s tiara.
 Start overhead, not with the cases, or you’ll miss the room itself.